RosaD9723/Customer-Churn-Analysis-PowerBI/README.md

 ## How to View

 Download the `.pbix` file and open it with Microsoft Power BI Desktop to explore the full interactive report.

+## Data Source

+The dataset and case study are based on a DataCamp project.
+The analysis, data visualization, dashboard design, and Power BI implementation were completed as part of my own portfolio project.
+The original case study provided the business context and dataset, while this project focuses on applying Power BI, DAX, data modeling, and visualization techniques to explore customer churn.